Best Practices for Pricing

 loops in client callable.
 A loop that never terminates will degrade the performance for all other requests.

-If you have any questions about pricing, Beamable API efficiency, or any other questions on resource usage and its impact on billing, please contact Beamable support or your customer rep.
+If you have any questions about pricing, Beamable API efficiency, or concerns regarding resource usage and its impact on billing, please contact Beamable support or your customer representative.